Truth, Lies, and Social Ties: When Image Concerns Fuel Fake News

-If a responsive equilibrium exists, receiving $\sigma=1$ will lead $R$ to update her belief of the sender's worldview upwards, while receiving $\sigma=0$ will lead $R$ to update downwards.
-Note that $\widehat{p}_S(\emptyset)$ depends on the worldview of the receiver, while $\widehat{p}_S(0)$ and $\widehat{p}_S(1)$ do not because $R$ learns the realization of the signal.
-In equilibrium, the following two indifference conditions need to hold for the sender:
+If a Responsive Equilibrium exists, receiving $\sigma=1$ leads $R$ to update her belief about the sender's worldview upwards, while receiving $\sigma=0$ leads her to adjust it downwards.
+Note the following important fact: $\widehat{p}_S(\emptyset)$ depends on the worldview of the receiver, whereas $\widehat{p}_S(0)$ and $\widehat{p}_S(1)$ do not.
+The reason is that, in the latter cases, $R$ learns the realization of the signal.
+In a Responsive Equilibrium, the following two indifference conditions must hold and determine $p_{Sl}$ and $p_{Sh}$:

-The first condition implies that a sender is indifferent between sharing $\sigma=0$ and not sharing her signal, while the second condition implies the same for sharing $\sigma=1$ and not sharing.
-A responsive equilibrium is a pair $p_{Sl}$ and $p_{Sh}$ such that both conditions are satisfied simultaneously.
-Our next result shows that if $c_S$ is not too large, a responsive equilibrium characterized by \eqref{wwIndif1} and \eqref{wwIndif2} always exists:\footnote{If the condition from the proposition is violated, then an interior equilibrium may not exists.
-In that case, either nobody shares $\sigma=1$, nobody shares $\sigma=0$, or no signals are shared at all.}
+The first condition implies that a sender with worldview $p_{Sl}$ is indifferent between sharing $\sigma=0$ and not sharing her signal, while the second condition implies the same for sharing $\sigma=1$ and not sharing when the sender's worldview is $p_{Sh}$.
+A Responsive Equilibrium is a pair $(p_{Sl}^*,p_{Sh}^*)$ such that both conditions are satisfied simultaneously.\footnote{To illustrate why it is not possible to gain differential social image utility from proper versus improper signals, assume that all senders and receivers observe veracity status without cost.
+Equilibrium then requires two versions of $C_l$, one for proper signals with threshold $p_{Sl}^p$ and one for improper ones with threshold $p_{Sl}^i$, and analogously for $C_h$.
+Since the social image utility from not sharing, $\widehat{p}_S(\emptyset)$, is identical across all four conditions, and as there are no differential costs of sharing proper versus improper signals, it follows that $p_{Sl}^p = p_{Sl}^i$ and $p_{Sh}^p = p_{Sh}^i$.} Our next result shows that, if $c_S$ is not too large, then a Responsive Equilibrium always exists: